Jeunese/jeunese.github.io/docs/ux-writing.md

 -  Provide information that isn't otherwise obvious and doesn't repeat on-screen copy.
 -  Focus on the control's action, for example, by beginning the tag with a verb.

-Don't use tooltips if there is space in the inline copy.
-Tooltip text should provide additional and useful information, such as why a field is required or what will be done using the value entered into a field.
+Don't use tooltips if there's space in the inline copy.
+Tooltip text should provide additional and useful information, such as why a field is required or how the value entered into a field will be used.

 Use as few words as possible.
 For labelled controls, limit tooltips to 15 words.
 If more text is needed, this suggests that the design is too complicated.
 For tooltips triggered by selecting help icons, limit the text to no more than 40 words.
-If more content is required, consider adding a `Learn more` link to the exact documentation, but use such links sparingly, which you might achieve by including one link at the page level.
+If more content is required, consider adding a `Learn more` link to the exact documentation; use such links sparingly, which you might achieve by including one link at the page level.

 Other guidelines for writing tooltips include:

--  Use short, complete sentences that tell users what to do and address concerns.
+-  Use short, complete sentences that address concerns and tell users what to do.
--  Use a title in sentence case, phrased as a question in first person, for example, "Why can't I update my address?"
+-  Use a title, in sentence case, phrased as a question in first person, for example, "Why can't I update my address?"
 -  If you need to reduce the length of a tag, omit grammatical articles.
--  Keep in mind that localisation can lengthen text by 20 to 30 percent.
--  Include a `Close` label next to an X in the upper right corner
+-  Include a `Close` label next to an `X` in the upper right corner
 -  Use links in tooltips only if necessary.
--  Use bullets for lists of items; use paragraphs for explanations
+-  Use bullets for lists of items; use paragraphs for explanations.

-#### When to use tooltips

-Tooltips are offered when additional content might help the user make more informed decisions based on specific, contextual information.
-They typically provide a short description of the element or functionality that users might want or need to know more about; tooltips disappear, and so they shouldn't be used for directly-actionable or essential information required to perform a task.

-Tooltips are useful with:

--  Unlabelled controls and command buttons with graphic labels.
--  Labelled controls and UI elements that benefit from supplemental information that doesn't fit as on-screen text.
--  As a form of progressive disclosure with help (?) and info (i) icons, eliminating the need for descriptive text on screen if not essential to the primary task.

- For more information on progressive disclosure, see [Progressive disclosure philosophy](https://jeunese.github.io/#/ux-writing?id=progressive-disclosure-philosophy).

 ### Walk-throughs (guided help)